New Freedom of Information Legislation

 The Freedom of Information Act 2014 requires Freedom of Information (FOI) bodies such as Longford County Council to publish a disclosure log, which contains details of non-personal requests received under FOI.
-The Disclosure Log for the first quarter of 2022 is available here and for 2021 is available here
+The Disclosure Log for the first half of 2022 is available here and for 2021 is available here

 Appeals to the Information Commissioner: